 Omotesando is easily accessible by train.
 The best way to reach it is via Omotesando Station on the Tokyo Metro Ginza, Chiyoda, and Hanzomon Lines.
-Alternatively, you can also use Meiji-Jingumae Station on the Tokyo Metro Fukutoshin and Chiyoda Lines, which is a short walk away.
-If you're coming from Shibuya, take a quick ride on the Ginza Line or walk about 15 minutes.
+Alternatively, you can use Meiji-Jingumae Station on the Tokyo Metro Fukutoshin and Chiyoda Lines, which is just a short walk away.
+If you're coming from Shibuya, you can either take a quick ride on the Ginza Line or walk about 15 minutes.
 From Harajuku Station on the JR Yamanote Line, it's just a 5-minute walk to the start of Omotesando Avenue.

 Omotesando